<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 Managing Air and Ocean Freight

 The challenges we are currently facing with air freight are significantly different.
-We have created a long term partnership with UPS Small Package.
+We have created a long-term partnership with UPS Small Package.
 These past 15 years our partnership has grown to the point where we have a shipment in the air with UPS every day of the year outside of the Chinese New Year shutdown.
 This volume of work allows us to have guaranteed access to space on cargo planes, even in the peak seasons so freight is never delayed.
-Working directly with freight forwarders to negotiate air space at the last minute is costly, time consuming, and could result in days of delays for your shipment.
-The main focus is getting product to our customers as quickly and cost effectively as possible, which is why we utilize the small package product.
+Working directly with freight forwarders to negotiate air space at the last minute is costly, time-consuming, and could result in days of delays for your shipment.
+The main focus is getting products to our customers as quickly and cost effectively as possible, which is why we utilize the small package product.

 Uncommon Freight Challenges